jdhendrickson/SuperheroSimulator/README.md

 How To Use:
-By default, the program looks for a file named "SecondCityExample.json" This can be overridden by adding a filename for a different json as a command line argument
+By default, the program looks for a file named "SecondCityExample.json" This can be overridden by adding a filename for a different json as a command line argument.
+Gradle has been set up so that

+	gradle run -PjsonFileName="['SecondCityExample.json']"

+will run the code with the json file named SecondCityExample.

 There is a limit to how long the code will run.
 This was added due to some simulations taking almost an hour to complete.